 Police at the scene reportedly stood by and did nothing while the attack took place.

-“This is a truly shocking incident,” Ifdhal Kasim, chairman of the National Commission of Human Rights
+“This is a truly shocking incident,” Ifdhal Kasim, chairman of the National Commission of Human Rights, said yesterday.

 The commission also issued a statement demanding President Susilo Bambang Yudhoyono instruct all security personnel to guarantee the safety of religious minority groups and to see the incident is investigated thoroughly.